What is Hemp? We have your answer here.

 • reduce menopause and menstruation symptoms

 • build stronger bones

 In addition, it contains a hefty amount of edible oils and an array of vital fats in the body, including gamma linoleic acid, which is a rare and exceptional form of omega-6 called GLA.
 Hemp is an undervalued source that has a wide range of health and environmental benefits.

 China has had a very long history with this fiber of many uses.
 It currently has a $200M industry based upon hemp textiles.
 Europe is also taking note and utilizing the plant more for its industrial capabilities.
 Using hemp for energy has been effectively used for several years to produce bioethanol and biodiesel which is a lot more friendlier on the environment that producing corn, sugar beet, or palm oil.
-Hemp can thrive in virtually any mild to hot climate so places it can grow are abundant.
+This plant can thrive in virtually any mild to hot climate so places it can grow are abundant.
 The plant leaves the soil in a healthier condition than originally found.
 Canada’s hemp commerce has exploded in the previous decade with a continuous demand.
 They have seen sustained growth of 20% annually.
 The majority of this revenue is derived from the United States due to its ban on the plant.

 Hempfiber for paper is another remarkable product that can be produced from the plant.
 Hemp was commonly used throughout the world back in the 1800s.
 Production and trade transactions were prohibited by the early 1900s.
 Hemp paper products can be produced from the hurd of hemp plants’ which is the long bast fiber or from the pulp of the short bast fiber.
 Hemp paper, to a great extent, is more environmentally friendly than paper produced from trees.
 It is also more sustainable due to hemp can be created much faster than trees.